 Goals from Goran Pandev, Gokhan Inler, Jose Callejon and Marek Hamsik ensured that the Partenopei stay on track behind Serie A leaders Roma

-The Tuscany-based visitors were no match for Rafa Benitez's men and goals from Goran Pandev, Gokhan Inler, Jose Callejon and Marek Hamsik spread throughout the game ensured all three points went the Partenopei's way.
+The Tuscany-based visitors were no match for Rafa Benitez's men and goals from Goran Pandev, Gokhan Inler, Jose Callejon and Marek Hamsik ensured all three points went the Partenopei's way.

-The victory, which came on the back of being beaten by Arsenal in the Champions League in midweek, leaves Napoli on 19 points in Serie A and a vastly superior goal difference to Juventus means that the Bianconeri this gameweek.
+The victory, which came on the back of defeat to Arsenal in the Champions League in midweek, leaves Napoli on 19 points in Serie A and a vastly superior goal difference to Juventus means that the Bianconeri this gameweek.

 The likes of Gonzalo Higuain, Christian Maggio and Raul Albiol were unavailable for selection due to injury, but that did not stop the hosts getting off to an ideal start as Pandev punished the Amaranto on the counterattack by lashing in past Francesco Bardi within four minutes.

 At the other end, Pasquale Schiattarella and Innocent Emeghara came close to pulling the game level before Pandev nearly doubled the lead - and his tally - but could not keep his effort beneath the crossbar.